ptlc8/apache-docker-proxy/README.md

 This is a apache2 config generator for docker containers.

-Environment variable `HOSTNAME` must be set to the top domain name.
-For example, you can use `HOSTNAME=example.com`.
+Environment variable `TOPDOMAIN` must be set.
+For example, you can use `TOPDOMAIN=example.com`.
+By default, it will use `localhost` as top domain.

 It's based on container labels :